 NEWS

-An expanding collection of news stories that discuss the intersections between healthcare and religion from January 2023 to the present.
+An expanding collection of news stories that discuss the intersections between healthcare and religion from May 2022 to the present.

 At the 10th graduation ceremony of St. Francis Schools of Health Sciences in Uganda, Fr.
 John Chrysostom Maviiri advised medical graduates to prioritize ethical practices over financial gain.
 In his homily, he highlighted corruption in the medical field, such as the unethical promotion of certain pharmacies for personal profit.
 He emphasized the importance of focusing on patient welfare rather than monetary rewards.
 Fr.
 Maviiri urged the graduates to emulate St. Francis of Assisi, who is celebrated for his commitment to serving the poor.
 He also cautioned against unethical practices like fabricating diagnoses for financial gain and stressed the importance of patience and spirituality in medical practice.
 The ceremony reinforced the message that the true reward for health workers lies in the health and betterment of their patients.